Reinhold Aman: Career

-Aman was hired in 1968 as an assistant professor of German at the University of Wisconsin–Milwaukee (which he later dismissed as "Dungheap U"), where he taught undergraduate and graduate level courses in German philology, grammar, stylistics, conversation, phonetics, medieval and Baroque literature, dialectology, bibliography, and research methods.
-Denied promotion to tenure in 1974, he held that he had been terminated out of "pure professional jealousy".
+Aman was hired in 1968 as an assistant professor of German at the University of Wisconsin–Milwaukee where he taught undergraduate and graduate level courses in German, philology, and medieval literature and in 1971 started Laugh and Learn, a magazine of humorous material for second language learners.
+Denied tenure in 1974, he held that he had been terminated out of "pure professional jealousy".
 He subsequently began publishing Maledicta from his home.